Challenge International de Tourisme 1934: Maximum speed trial

 The last part of the Challenge was a maximum speed trial, on a 297 km triangular course.
 The trial was carried out on Sunday, September 16, from 4 pm, at the Mokotowskie airfield in Warsaw.

 Due to a handicapping system, contestants took off in order of general classification, with proper intervals, and a number of points given in the speed trial meant, that the first on the finishing line would be the winner of the contest.
 Each km/h above 210 km/h was awarded with one point.

 The fastest were three German Bf 108s, with Theo Osterkamp at the lead (291 km/h).
-Next three places were taken by the Polish RWD-9s: Stanisław Płonczyński, Jan Buczyński, Jerzy Bajan and Henryk Skrzypiński, the later ex eaquo with Hans Seidemann (Fi 97).
+Next three places were taken by the Polish RWD-9s: Stanisław Płonczyński, Jan Buczyński, Jerzy Bajan and Henryk Skrzypiński, the later ex aequo with Hans Seidemann (Fi 97).
 The Pole Ignacy Giedgowd (PZL.26) and the Italian Ernesto Sanzin (Ba-39S) had to land due to engine faults and scored 0 points.

 Bf 108s managed to improve their positions, but first four places in general classification have not changed.
 The first contestants arrived in order: Bajan - Płonczyński - Seidemann - Ambruz - Osterkamp - Junck.